chrisnyamajiva-oss/indimi/README.md

 toggle, top right). `document.lang` updates with the toggle so screen readers switch pronunciation.

-> **Team to-do before submission:** the Shona and Ndebele strings in
-> `js/i18n.js` are working drafts.
-Have them reviewed by native speakers and
-> credit the reviewers in the proposal's asset register.

 ## Third-party assets (for the licensing register)